the-elves/Ajinkya-GSoC19-Submission/index.md

 This project is pulled into a [gsoc_2019_afl_injector branch of drakvuf](https://github.com/tklengyel/drakvuf/tree/gsoc_2019_afl_injector)

 ## Acknowlegements
 My sincere thanks to @tklengyel for his support and guidance.
 His knowledge and command over tools were of great help when I was stuck.
-I am greatful for the opportunity provided by The Honeynet Project and Google Summer of Code 2019 team for organizing this event.
+I am grateful for the opportunity provided by The Honeynet Project and Google Summer of Code 2019 team for organizing this event.